 The CNS is a type of Advanced Practice Registered Nurse (APRN) with specialized training within a specific field.
 Those fields include:

 - Disease (oncology, diabetes, etc.)

 - Type of care (psychiatric, rehabilitation, etc.)

 Clinical Nurse Specialists have two roles in these fields.
-First is treating patients, including ordering tests, and prescribing medication.
-The second is working to improve their field of healthcare from within—looking at the big picture to improve overall care for all patients.
+First is treating patients, including ordering tests and prescribing medication.
+The second is working to improve the healthcare field from within—looking at the big picture to improve overall patient care.

 What Does a Clinical Nurse Specialist Do?

 - Provide valuable input on improving patient care

 - Prescribe medicine

 - Order and read diagnostic tests